mbourgey/EBI_cancer_workshop_SNV/README.md

 **How many duplicates were there ?** [Solution](solutions/_markdup4.md)

-We can see that it computed separate measures for each library.
+Dupliate reads number are estimated separately for each library.

 **Why is this important to do not combine everything ?** [Solution](solutions/_markdup5.md)